tytydraco/yessleep/out/Im_a_trucker_on_a_highway_that_doesnt_exist_Ready_for_some_answers.md

 “To be fair, you haven’t even read the employee manual.”

 “I’ve read *most* of it!”
 I calmed myself.
-“It isn’t though, is it?”
+“It isn’t in it though, right?”

 “Nah.”